Covid hospital numbers could get scary – Prof Chris Whitty

 We've used Hygiene UK many times and have nothing but good things to say.
 Great Prices, reliable & quick delivery.
 We use Hygiene UK to supply our blue-chip clients so confidence is a must!
 Thoroughly recommend!

-A vast range of PPE products at competitive prices, but crucially the expertise behind the products and the quality of them is second to none.
+A vast range of PPE products at competitive prices, but crucially Hygiene UK's expertise behind the products, and the quality of them, is second-to-none.

 A great company to deal with, extremely reliable with a good range of products.
 Excellent product knowledge, great communication & customer service, fair prices and fast delivery.